runely/calendar-homey/README.md

 1. Paste the calendar link in the Homey app settings
     - **It must be the original link (*Apple Calendar has case sensitive urls*)**

+### Timezone in your calendar (*.ics)

+:exclamation:
+The library used in this app to parse the calendars, **[node-ical](https://github.com/jens-maus/node-ical)**, does `NOT` use the `X-WR-TIMEZONE` property to parse timezones.
+Instead it uses the `BEGIN:VTIMEZONE` sections to parse timezones!

+:exclamation:
+This means that if your calendar provider only uses the `X-WR-TIMEZONE` property, this app will assume your events is always in UTC!

 ## Usage

 ### Sync